facebook/fbt/auto-param-new-string-helper/README.md

 ```
 We group updated source strings by their 'category'.
 The `categoryToCnt` in
 `.new_strings_by_category.json` maps a category to the number of updated strings
-in this cateogry.
+in this category.
 The `newStringByCategory` maps a category to the actual strings
  that get updated.
 Each updated string is indexed by its **new** hash.

 `.new_strings_by_category.json` should look like this: